threefoldtecharchive/tfchain_tft_bridge/tfchain_bridge/transfers.md

 Browse to https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Ftfchain.dev.threefold.io#/extrinsics , select tftBridgeModule and extrinsic: `swap_to_stellar`.
 Provide your substrate address and amount.
 Again, a withdrawfee of 1 TFT will be taken, so make sure you send a larger amount as 1 TFT.

-The amount withdrawn from TF Chain will be divided by 2 and sent to your stellar wallet.
+The amount withdrawn from TF Chain will be sent to your Stellar wallet.

 Example: ![swap_to_stellar](swap_to_stellar.png)